Sanegv/tic-tac-toe-terminal/README.md

  /bin contains the compiled main program, and the different .o files.

 ## 2. How to use
- Given that you are using ubuntu, simply run bin/main, or just use the "make" command, and it will recompile and run automatically.
+ If you are using ubuntu, simply run bin/main, or just use the "make" command, and it will recompile and run automatically.
  If you're using another OS, you'll have to recompile the source code for yourself.
- Then, it's a basic tic tac toe.
-The game automatically starts, and you can only play against another human being (or yourself) on the same terminal, for now.
+ Then, a menu will open and ask you if you want to play player v. player, or against an AI.
+If you choose AI, you'll get to choose which turn you play, or let the computer pick one randomly.
+ For now, there is only one AI difficulty : it only plays random moves.

 ## 3. Future improvements
-- I'll soon add a simple "AI" that plays a random move when it's its turn
-- After that, I'll code an AI that plays the optimal move every time
+- I'll code an AI that plays the optimal move every time
 - I might add an intermediate level that tries to win and block you, but without necessarily playing the perfect move
 - In the long term, I'll make a simple GUI